This page contains information on the London Road and Saint Peters Conservation Area including its relevant appraisals and listed buildings.

 Development Control Guidance

-The London Road and Saint Peters Development Control Guidance seeks to ensure that the area continues to thrive, but without prejudicing the key features which define the character and appearance of the area.
+The London Road and Saint Peters Development Control Guidance seek to ensure that the area continues to thrive, but without prejudicing the key features which define the character and appearance of the area.

 Statutory Listed Buildings within the Conservation Area